Workers’ Compensation for Undocumented Workers

 An experienced workers’ compensation attorney can help you navigate the system

-At McLaughlin & Sanchez, we are proud to represent workers throughout the San Diego area and beyond, regardless of their immigration status.
+At Robert A. McLaughlin, APC, we are proud to represent workers throughout the San Diego area and beyond, regardless of their immigration status.
 We also understand that for some workers, there is more at stake as they navigate the workers’ compensation system.
 That’s why legal representation is so important.
 We can help you move your claim forward and fight for the benefits you are entitled to receive by law, without making your situation worse.

 If you’ve been hurt on the job, contact us for a free consultation with an experienced workers’ compensation lawyer.
 There’s no cost and no obligation, just answers about your legal rights and options as an injured worker.
 Naturally, our conversation is fully confidential as well.
 Protect your rights and get strong legal representation as you move forward from a work injury.
 Contact us today.